How can you lead disengaged employees?

 4. Don’t micromanage

-Give people the space to make decisions, take actions, and be a leader.
+Give people the space to make decisions, take action, and be a leader.
 When people feel they have this freedom in their lives, it gives them a sense of control and fulfilment.
-It will also translate into how they deal with your customer.
+It will also translate into how they deal with your customers.